 This post contains affiliate links

-- Yellow food marker (or yellow Sharpie if you don’t plan on eating them afterwards)
+- Yellow food marker (or yellow Sharpie if you don’t plan on eating them afterward)

 Marshmallow and Toothpick Constellations